pkeffect/ComfyUI-Internode/README.md

 *   **`frame_load_cap`**: **CRITICAL PARAMETER.** Loading video frames into uncompressed tensors consumes massive RAM (approx 20MB per frame at 1080p).
     *   *Default:* 150 frames.
     *   *Usage:* Increase cautiously based on your system RAM.
-*   **`resize_mode`**: Downscales video on load (e.g., to 512x512).
+*   **`resize_mode`**: Downscales resolution (e.g., 512x512) to save VRAM during processing.
 Use this if you are using the video frames for ControlNet or AnimateDiff, as full 4K resolution is usually unnecessary for conditioning.

 #### **`InternodeAudioSaver`**
 *   **`filename_prefix`**: Subfolder/Filename pattern.